Codit/BizTalk-Extended/README.md

 # Documentation
 ## Typed interaction with message context
-Fixed strings in code are evil and should be avoided at all times when possible to prevent typos, especially when interacting with the message context.
+Fixed strings in code are evil and should be avoided at all times when possible to prevent typos or breaking changes when a namespace changes, especially when interacting with the message context.

 We provide you the tools to specify the type of your property and handle it all for you.
 You can use your own custom property schemas or existing BizTalk schemas.